akihikodaki/dts/test_plans/cbdma_test_plan.rst

 Test Case4: CBDMA test with multi-queues
 ========================================

-1.Bind two cbdma ports and one nic port to igb_uio driver.
+1.Bind two cbdma ports and one nic port to vfio-pci driver.

 2.Launch dma app with multi-queues::